-Additionally, six cases have been filed in the following Canadian courts: Superior Court of Quebec, the Federal Court of Canada, and the Supreme Court of British Columbia.
+Additionally, six cases have been filed in the following Canadian courts: Superior Court of Quebec, the Federal Court of Canada, the Ontario Superior Court of Justice, and the Supreme Court of British Columbia.
 The substantive allegations in these cases are similar to those asserted in the cases filed in the United States.